 Ethan Couch, a 16-year-old from a wealthy family, faced up to 20 years in prison for the deadly accident he caused.
 Instead, he received 10-years probation after defense attorneys argued the teen’s parents never taught him the difference between right and wrong.
 The defense attorneys enlisted the expertise of psychologist Dick Miller to testify that the teen had essentially raised himself and he had an emotional age of 12.

-Yesterday, Dr. Miller appeared on CNN’s Anderson Cooper 360 where he was grilled about why he believes Conch should not be held responsible for his actions.
-In the heated exchange, Dr. Miller continuously refused to admit Conch actually killed anyone.
+Yesterday, Dr. Miller appeared on CNN’s Anderson Cooper 360 where he was grilled about why he believes Couch should not be held responsible for his actions.
+In the heated exchange, Dr. Miller continuously refused to admit Couch actually killed anyone.